Ginseng Gummies: The Manufacturing Reality

 The takeaway

 A gummy isn’t a neutral carrier.
-It’s a high-water, heat-processed, often acidified system that can challenge botanicals in ways that don’t show up in capsules.
-The best ginseng gummies are built by controlling the unglamorous variables-thermal load, aw, dispersion physics, content uniformity, and packaging-so the product stays consistent from the first batch to the last unit on the shelf.
+It’s a high-water, heat-processed, often acidified system that challenges botanicals in ways capsules don’t.
+The best ginseng gummies are built by controlling the unglamorous variables — thermal load, aw, dispersion physics, content uniformity, and packaging — so the product stays consistent from first batch to last unit on the shelf.

 ← Back to Blog